-Each month, Chattanooga Gas Company (Company / Chattanooga) will compare its actual commodity cost of gas to the appropriate benchmark amount.
-The benchmark gas cost will be computed by multiplying actual purchase quantities for the month, including quantities purchased for injection into storage, by the appropriate benchmark price index.
+Each month, Chattanooga Gas Company (Company / Chattanooga) will compare its actual commodity cost of gas to the appropriate benchmark gas cost amount.
+The benchmark gas cost amount will be computed by multiplying actual quantities purchased during the month, by the applicable benchmark price.
+All purchases shall be included in the actual commodity cost and benchmark gas cost calculations, including quantities purchased for injection into storage; however, supply purchased at the NORA receipt point with a term of one month or greater and supply purchased at the citygate, shall be excluded from these calculations and reported separately from, but in conjunction with the Company's annual PBRM filing.